Frequently Asked Questions About British Shorthair and British Longhair Cats

 1. For Available Kittens:

 • Adoption Deposit: A $400 non-refundable deposit is required to reserve your chosen kitten.
-This deposit reserves your kitten and confirms that you have thoughtfully committed to the adoption process.
-The deposit will be deducted from the final payment when you pick up your kitten.
+This deposit confirms your commitment to the adoption process and will be deducted from your final payment at pick-up.

-• Final Payment: The remaining balance must be paid at the time of pick-up.
+• Final Payment: The remaining balance must be paid on pick-up day.

-• The deposit should be sent via e-transfer to [email protected].
+• How to Pay: Deposits should be sent by e-transfer to goldencharmcattery@gmail.com

 2. For the Waiting List:

-• Waitlist Deposit: A $400 non-refundable deposit is required to join the list.
-This deposit reserves your spot and confirms your commitment to adopting a kitten.
-It will later be applied toward your adoption deposit when you select a kitten.
+• Waitlist Deposit: A $400 non-refundable deposit is required to join the Waiting List.
+This deposit reserves your spot and will later be applied toward your adoption deposit when you select a kitten.

 • Adoption Deposit & Final Payment: Once a kitten matching your preference becomes available, you will need to pay an additional $400 adoption deposit to reserve the kitten.
-This deposit reserves your kitten and confirms your commitment.
-The remaining balance must be paid at pick-up.
+This deposit will also be deducted from your final payment at pick-up.
+The remaining balance is due on pick-up day.

-• The deposit should be sent via e-transfer to [email protected].
+• How to Pay: Deposits should be sent by e-transfer to goldencharmcattery@gmail.com.

 Kittens are not considered reserved until the required deposit is received.